Carole LaBonne: Research and career

 LaBonne started her independent laboratory at Northwestern University in 2001 in the department of Molecular Biosciences (formerly Biochemistry, Molecular Biology and Cell Biology).
 She became a tenured associate professor in 2007, and a full professor in 2012.
 She was appointed the Erastus O. Haven Professor of Life Sciences in 2017.
 LaBonne has served as co-leader of the Tumor Environment and Metastasis Program in Northwestern's Robert H. Lurie Comprehensive Cancer Center since 2005.
 She served as director of Northwestern's Interdisciplinary Biological Sciences PhD program from 2009 to 2017.
 She has served as co-director of the NCI funded Oncogenesis and Developmental Biology Training Program, and Director of Northwestern's training cluster in Developmental, Systems and Stem Cell Biology.
 She served as Chair of the Department of Molecular Biosciences from 2017-2023.
 LaBonne served as the co-director of the Embryology course at the Marine Biological Laboratory from 2020-2023.
-She is currently the President of the Society for Developmental Biology.
+She served as president of the Society for Developmental Biology from 2024 to 2025.

 Research in the LaBonne laboratory was the first to link Myc to the acquisition of stem cell attributes, and demonstrated that Myc plays a central role in neural crest ontogeny, several years prior to the initial report of the Yamanaka factors.
 This work proposed that Myc plays this key role in many stem cell populations, and more recent work by others has shown this to be the case.
 LaBonne's group subsequently demonstrated that Id3 was a key Myc target in maintaining neural crest potency.
 The growing realization of the commonalities between pluripotent blastula inner cell mass cells/embryonic stem cells and neural crest cells led LaBonne's group to proposed a new model in which neural crest cells arose via retention of the regulatory network controlling pluripotency in blastula cells and showed that neural crest cells possess a previously unrecognized capacity to form endoderm.
 This pioneering work created a new framework for studying these developmentally and clinically important cells.
 The LaBonne lab also demonstrated a role for FGF signaling in the retention of pluripotency underling neural crest genesis, and discovered that a novel switching of effector pathways, from Map Kinase to PI3 Kinase, controls the transit from pluripotency to lineage restriction.
 They have shed new light on the epigenetic control of pluripotency in naïve blastula cells, including a central role for HDAC and BET activity in maintaining blastula pluripotency and establishment of the neural crest stem cell population.
 Recent work has used sea lamprey to investigate the evolutionary origins of pluripotency.
 She is an outspoken advocate for basic science research.